 Few destinations rival South Africa when it comes to offering a wide range of attractions combined with an easy and convenient regional travel.
 Home to the Big 5 and breathtaking natural beauty, South Africa is an ideal safari destination for families, honeymooners and adventure seekers of all ages.
 The teeming game reserves are home to lion, elephant, buffalo and rhino in addition to rare cheetah and all the plains game favourites, like zebra, giraffe and gazelle.
 South Africa's Kruger area is widely considered the best place in Africa to see leopard, the most elusive big cat.

 Welcome to the world’s adventure playground!
 Africa is the destination to stretch your horizons and free your intrepid spirit.
-We’ve rounded up the best of the best rides, from mountain bikes to camels, horses to elephants and even a Harley-Davidson cruise!
+We’ve rounded up the best of the best rides, from mountain bikes to camels and horses - or even a Harley-Davidson cruise!

 Namibia is a land of endless blue skies, vast horizons and crisp mornings: pure joy for photography enthusiasts.
 It is also safe, clean and organized with an excellent infrastructure, making it a favourite destination for family vacations, especially self-drive safaris (that’s travel lingo for independant road tripping - an ideal way to vacation with teenagers).